Search Permit Records

 Can my contractor pull the permit for me?

-Yes, and they should.
-A licensed contractor pulling permits on your behalf is standard practice and part of what you pay for when you hire a professional.
+Yes, and they should, since a licensed contractor pulling permits on your behalf is standard practice and part of what you pay for.
 If a contractor asks you to pull your own permit or suggests skipping it, that is a red flag.